pytorch/xla/docs/source/features/stablehlo.md

 ### Inline some weights in generated stablehlo

-Suppose that you want to inline some (or all) of the model's weight into the generated StableHLO graph as constant.
-You can accomplish it by exporting a different function that calls your model.
+You can inline some or all of your model's weights into the StableHLO graph as constants by exporting a separate function that calls your model.

-The convention used in `jax.jit` is that, all the input of the `jit`'d python functions are exported as parameters, and everything else are inlined as constants.
+The convention used in `jax.jit` is  all the input of the `jit`ed Python functions are exported as parameters, everything else are inlined as constants.

 So as above, the function we exported `jfunc` takes `weights` and `args` as input, so they appear as paramters.